-In WordLift, for instance, BERT is used to boost the performance of extractive summarization across different languages.
+In WordLift, for instance, we use generative AI to quickly summarize a lengthy blog post.
+In particular, BERT is used to boost the performance of extractive summarization across different languages.
 Here is the summary that WordLift creates for me for this article that you are reading.

 In the last two decades, text summarization has played an essential role in search engine optimization (SEO).
 While our existing BERT-based summarization API performs well in German, we wanted to create unique content instead of only shrinking the existing text.

 It is quite useful in summarizing, using the most important sentences, the content that I am writing here, and it is formally correct (or at least as valid as my writing) but not unique.

 Abstractive methodologies summarize texts differently, using deep neural networks to interpret, examine, and generate new content (summary), including essential concepts from the source.

 Abstractive approaches are more complicated: you will need to train a neural network that understands the content and rewrites it.

 In general, training a language model to build abstract summaries is challenging and tends to be more complicated than using the extractive approach.
 Abstractive summarization might fail to preserve the meaning of the original text and generalizes less than extractive summarization.